dah-fari7009/dah-fari7009.github.io/pages/_projects/netflix-and-chill.md

 ---

-Wanna find your next TV to binge, a Netflix date, a like-minded friend, a stranger to watch your guilty pleasure movie with?
+Wanna find your next TV show to binge, a Netflix date, a like-minded friend, a stranger to watch your guilty pleasure movie with?
 Use Netflix and Chill today!